Common Misconceptions About A DUI Charge

 James Abate: Oh, it’s incredibly difficult.
 If somebody thinks that they can walk into court, defend themselves, then they’re going to be really surprised at how serious these cases are taken.

 Self-Representation Is Not A Viable Option To Defend A DUI Charge

 Interviewer: That would be a major misconception, that you don’t need a lawyer.
 You could just do it yourself.

 James Abate: If you don’t have a lawyer in one of these cases, you are going to be facing the most serious consequence.
 On a first offense, the penalty can be either three months or a year suspension.
-On a second offense, it’s going to be a two year suspension.
-On a third offense, it’s ten years and mandatory jail time.
+On a second offense, it’s going to be a two-year suspension.
+On a third offense, it’s 10 years and mandatory jail time.

 One of the other things that people don’t realize is that in New Jersey it has been up till now a thing that people do to drive on a suspended license.
 If you get caught driving on the DUI revoked list, then you’re going to do mandatory jail time.

-Interviewer: What about people that say, “What if I just throw myself on the mercy of the court and plead guilty?
+Interviewer: What about people that say, “What if I just throw myself to the mercy of the court and plead guilty?
 Maybe I’ll get a less severe punishment.”
 Does that happen?

 James Abate: No. There is no lesser degree of punishment.
 You have two choices in New Jersey when you’ve been arrested for DUI.
 You could fight or give up.
 That’s why when you hire a lawyer to defend you in a DUI case, some people walk in thinking they’re guaranteeing a result.
 It’s not.

 You’re hiring someone who you trust to fight for you.
 If you find a lawyer who says, “I’m going to do this” or “I’m going to get you this result,” find another attorney.